 Interviewers should determine the number of eligible boats missed at each site because they were in the midst of another interview.
 Interviewers should record the number of boats appearing to be eligible that they were unable to intercept at each site because they were interviewing another vessel's respondent.
-Do not include boats that may be at other sites within the cluster.
-Rather, include those vessels in the section on the SDF for the other site.
+"Eligible" vessels are those that have returned from a saltwater fishing trip using handline or rod and reel gear that targeted a large pelagic species.
+Interviewers should only record as "missed eligible" vessels returning to the site the interviewer is currently at.
+Interviewers should not record as "missed eligible" vessels that were missed at other sites in the cluster because the interviewer was at another site or traveling between sites.